oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 ```

 ## How to determine the types while migrating to Angular?

-- Determining types of variables is often an easy job.
-And most of the times the types can be determined by a little reading of the code.
+Determining types of variables is often an easy job.
+Most of the time, the types can be determined by a little reading of the code.

-- But if you're unable to determine the type of variable in that file.
-You can look for the places where that class or function is used.
+However, if you're unable to determine the type of variable in a file, you can look for the places where that class or function is used.

-- If you are working on a backend api service, you can try to look in the backend `controllers` to check the response dict.
-The backend `controllers` and `domains` have docstrings which clearly explain the types of data.
+Also, if you are working on a backend api service, you can try to look at the corresponding backend Python `controllers` file to check the response dict.
+The backend `controller` and `domain` layers have docstrings which clearly explain the types of data that are passed to the frontend.

 ## Defining types for a third party library